LarsErb88/TV_Script_Generator/README.md

 # TV_Script_Generator

-The TV_Script_Generator wll generate your own Seinfeld TV scripts using RNNs.
-It wll be using part of the Seinfeld dataset of scripts from 9 seasons.
+The TV_Script_Generator will generate your own Seinfeld TV scripts using RNNs.
+It will be using part of the Seinfeld dataset of scripts from 9 seasons.
 The Neural Network will generate a new ,"fake" TV script, based on patterns it recognizes in this training data.

 In this project, we will use a LSTM cell.

 Documentation
 -------------

-This is my first RNN from scratch for detecting a dog's breed.
+This is my first RNN from scratch for generating Seinfeld TV scripts.

 Install
 --------